rendylutfiprabowo/Ngakakain/README.md

 # 🧵 Ngakakain

-**Ngakakain** is a simple, admin-only web application for documenting transactions in a fabric store.
+**Ngakakain** is a simple, admin-only web application for documenting transactions in a TEXTILE STORE.
 Built using Laravel, this system helps store owners keep track of fabric orders, logs, and activity—all behind a secure login.

 ---